oracle-devrel/technology-engineering/security/security-design/shared-assets/kms-import-keys/README.md

 The script is provided in the OCI Documentation [here](https://docs.public.oneportal.content.oci.oraclecloud.com/en-us/iaas/Content/KeyManagement/Tasks/importing_asymmetric_keys_topic_script_to_import_rsa_key_material_as_a_new_external_key.htm)

 Just copy the script and place it on an environment where you have the correct version of openssl (see pre-requisites).
 Then modify the script to have the correct values to point to the required input files.
-The below example is when you use an OCI Compute with Oracle Linux 9:
+The below example shows how to set the values when you use an OCI Compute with Oracle Linux 9:

 ```
 OPENSSL_PATH="/usr/bin/openssl"